Corner-MVP/Leetcode/README.md

 # Algorithm
 This is a notebook for algorithm questions.

+**Since github's markdown is unable to display math formula, therefore, I recommend to use chrome broswer and install [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima) for better viewing effect.**

 ## Leetcode
 | Number | title | solution | Idea |difficulty |
 |:-:  |:-----:|:---------:| :-------:|:---------:|